edahelsinki/sideR/README.md

 `Rscript --vanilla report.R`
 Produce convergence figure by executing in directory toyexample:
 `Rscript --vanilla toyexample.R`
+Produce usecases of data exploration and the respective figures by executing in directory usecases:
+`Rscript --vanilla usecases.R`
 -----

 How to get started by sideR: